December 5, 2017

 These companies put profits over people and we intend to hold them accountable.

-Along with Whitten Burrage, the State of Oklahoma is represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley and associates Lisa Baldwin, Trey Duck, Drew Pate and Cody Hill.
+Along with Whitten Burrage, the State of Oklahoma is represented by NP partners Bradley Beckworth, Jeffrey Angelovich, Susan Whatley, Lisa Baldwin, Trey Duck, Drew Pate, and associate Cody Hill.

 The Oklahoman and The Journal Record reported on the State of Oklahoma’s win at the motion to dismiss hearing in the December 5, 2017 article below: